 Financial Restructuring & Creditors’ Rights

 The firm handles debtor and creditor representations of retail clients in federal bankruptcy cases, pre-bankruptcy “workout”/insolvency counseling, and related state court litigation involving receiverships, attachments, replevins, and commercial foreclosure actions.
 We have particular experience with real estate-driven chapter 11 cases involving retail and hospitality companies, including matters addressing the full range of complex landlord/tenant issues in bankruptcy.
 Our attorneys are frequently consulted in the transactional stage of retail real estate matters, to draft documents and assess the impact of bankruptcy law on the proposed transaction.
 We also represent mortgagees and mortgagors in bankruptcy court and with respect to workouts through deeds in lieu of foreclosure.
 In addition, Gibbons has long represented creditors in retail industry bankruptcies nationwide, most commonly with respect to the defense of claims, assertion of reclamation claims, and actions to avoid transfers of debtors’ property to the firm’s clients.
-Some of the retail bankruptcies in which we represent or have recently represented creditor interests include Boscov’s, Borders, Petrie Retail Inc., Bradlees Stores, Caldor, Inc, and Circuit City.
+Some of the retail bankruptcies in which we represent or have represented creditor interests include Boscov’s, Borders, Petrie Retail Inc., Bradlees Stores, Caldor, Inc, and Circuit City.